DIFFERENT TYPES OF CONCENTRATES

 A negative aspect of BHO is the possibility of butane traces remaining in the final product.
 We don’t know how dangerous it will be to breathe in butane gas, but two additives used to dilute it, neopentane and hexane, are known to be carcinogens.
 Generally, professionally mined BHO has a shallow residual butane level.

 Inhaling vegetable cuticle wax is another danger of BHO.
 All plants are covered in a thin layer of cuticle wax, which, for example, makes peppers look shiny.
 This wax safely burns when marijuana is smoked, but scientists believe it forms deposits called granulomas in the user’s lungs when BHO is vaporized.
 Some BHO manufacturers remove this wax through processes such as dewaxing or winterizing.
-The dangers of granulomas are largely unknown.
+The dangers of granulomas are mainly unknown.
 That said, many scientists believe that the high temperatures used in dabbing are enough to kill this wax before it reaches the lungs.

 In alcohol extractions, the cannabis flower is immersed in alcohol, which filters out cannabinoids and terpenes.
 The main difficulty with these solvent-based extractions is that the alcohol molecules are polar, which can cause them to dissolve water-soluble molecules such as chlorophyll.
-The chlorophyll will make the extract taste grassy, which is a major drawback for many dabbers.
+The chlorophyll will make the extract taste grassy, which is a significant drawback for many dabbers.

 There are steps to avoid this.
 First, decide whether to use isopropyl alcohol or ethanol for the extraction.
 We recommend ethanol because it is not toxic and has no contaminants.

 When the material has reached a temperature of -17ºC, take it out of the freezer.
 After that, cover the herb with 5-8cm of ethanol.
-Stir carefully to make sure all surfaces are well covered.
+Stir carefully to make sure all surfaces are well protected.
 Let it sit for 3 minutes, stirring occasionally, then strain the plant material, leaving only the alcohol.
 It is important not to let the cannabis flowers soak for too long, as this will cause the unwanted plant material to dissolve in the ethanol.
 Dry the remains of plant material and use it in another extraction or to make cannabutter.

 Supercritical CO2 extraction is used in many industries.
 For example, to decaffeinate coffee and isolate essential oils for perfume making.
-CO₂ has some beneficial properties that make it excellent as a solvent for making cannabis extracts: it is very plenty in nature, it is one of the safest apolar compounds, it goes into a supercritical state without exceeding 32 ° C, so it preserves the cannabinoid profile of Cannabis, and its solubility changes with pressure, allowing a wide variety of desirable molecules to be extracted from the plant.
+CO₂ has some beneficial properties that make it excellent as a solvent for creating cannabis extracts: it is very plenty in nature, it is one of the safest apolar compounds, it goes into a supercritical state without exceeding 32 ° C, so it preserves the cannabinoid profile of Cannabis, and its solubility changes with pressure, allowing a wide variety of desirable molecules to be extracted from the plant.

 During the cannabis extraction process, the gaseous CO₂ is pressurized and cooled in a chamber at -57 ° C to turn it into a liquid.
 When overheated, with proper pressure control, it enters a supercritical state.
 Once it reaches this state, it is pumped through the smoking flower, opening its trichomes and capturing their valuable content.
-The only solution is then pumped into a third chamber, where it is subjected to various temperatures and pressures to fractionate the various cannabinoids and terpenes into their different solubilities.
+The only solution is then pumped into a third chamber, where it is subjected to various temperatures and pressures to fractionate the multiple cannabinoids and terpenes into their different solubilities.
 Finally, CO₂ is pumped into a fourth chamber, where it is returned to its gaseous state and recycled in a process called “closed-loop extraction.”

 DIFFERENCE BETWEEN FLOWERS AND CANNABIS CONCENTRATES

 As we have already mentioned, the flower or bud of Cannabis is the plant’s raw plant material.
-The concentrates are the trichomes separated and condensed with heat, pressure, and, sometimes, a solvent.
+The best concentrates are the trichomes separated and condensed with heat, pressure, and, sometimes, a solvent.

 HOW CONCENTRATES ARE STORED